samply/bridgehead/README.md

 * Add your biobank and enter its details, including contact information for a person involved in running the biobank.
 * You will need to create at least one collection.

-## Configuration
+## Site-specific configuration

 ### HTTPS Access

-We advise to use https for all service of your Bridgehead.
-HTTPS is enabled on default.
-For starting the bridghead you need a ssl certificate.
+We recommend https for all services of your Bridgehead.
+HTTPS is enabled by default.
+For starting the Bridgehead you need an ssl certificate.
 You can either create it yourself or get a signed one.
 You need to drop the certificates in /certs.

-The Bridgehead create one autotmatic on the first start.
-However, it will be unsigned and we recomend to get a signed one.
+The Bridgehead creates one autotmatically on the first start.
+However, it will be unsigned and we recomend getting a signed one.

 ### Locally Managed Secrets

-This section describes the secrets you need to configure locally through the configuration
+This section describes the secrets you may need to configure locally through the configuration

 | Name                                 | Recommended Value                                                                                 | Description |
 |--------------------------------------|---------------------------------------------------------------------------------------------------| ----------- |